Los Angeles is the “car capital” of the world, but it’s been getting easier to get around without one

 A. Get the TAP App to pay

 Simply tap your card on the payment panel on the bus, wait for the beep, and the fare is automatically deducted.
 I strongly urge you to get one of these!
 It’s better than cash not only for convenience, but also because if you register your card online and lose it, you can regain the value with a small fee.
 Built-in insurance!

 B. Use Google Maps to find bus routes

 My second problem with using the bus was not knowing which bus to take.
 The official websites for this will overwhelm you with huge bus schedules and maps.
 Instead, enter your destination on Google Maps and click the public transport button (between the car and person icons) to see which buses to take.
 So much easier!

-C. Use the Transit App to find bus schedules
+C. Use the Transit App to check bus schedules

 The next issue to tackle was the bus schedule.
 How often would they arrive, and how could I minimize my waiting time?
 Of course, you can use the convoluted Metro website, but apps are so much more convenient.
 I chose the Transit app (available for iOS and Android).
 This tells you down to the minute when buses will arrive. it’s fantastic!
 Highly recommended.

 2. The Metro (Light Rail / Subway)

 Having lived on the East Coast for a while, I jumped for joy when the Metro finally came to Santa Monica.
 I rode it the day it opened and loved it, even though I had a car at that time.

 If the Metro goes to where you want to go, for example, downtown LA, and you’re close to a station, the Metro is awesome!!
 Check out these maps for coverage area.
 Or, just use Google Maps and select

 You pay for the Metro using the aforementioned TAP card, the same card that gets you on the bus.
-Be sure to tap the card at the kiosk before boarding – it’s an honor system, but there are transit police who check occasionally and will give tickets.
+Be sure to tap the card at the kiosk before boarding – there are no turnstiles, but there are transit police who check occasionally and will give tickets.